dorumpir/Multi-Round-Dialogue-Chatbot-Server/README.md

 ## Description

-It is a template of a multi-round dialogue chatbot backend server, supporting intent recognitions, question answering and knowledge graphs and personalized chatbot characters.
+It is a framework of a multi-round dialogue chatbot backend server, supporting intent recognitions, question answering and knowledge graphs and personalized chatbot characters.
 Notice only the web server provided; models, rules and corpus of textual tasks are emitted.

 ## Deploy